 Third Floor – Municipal Court & its offices, CEMO Office, Security Department and Sanitation Department

 A Restaurant & Bar located at the rear of the building compound

 Outer compound adjacent to the Belize City Swing Bridge, (1) Herbs Shop, (1) T-Shirt & Souvenir Shop, (1) Jewelry Workshop.

 This Center was designed to be the main attraction for everyone from near and far, also the back of the Commercial Center lays the Belize Old River, where a Water Taxi Terminal operates in transportation of Locals and Tourists to their various vacation destinations.

 Currently the Commercial Center Building is up for renovation.
 All vendors had vacated their operating spaces.
 It was proposed that the newly renovated building will be transformed as the New City Hall, assigned on the Second and Third Floor of the building, while the Ground Floor will be assigned for Commercial Businesses.
 In addition to the upgrade, there will also be a “Board Walk” to accommodate this building and its surroundings designed for a more tourist’s attraction.
 The NICHE Parking Lot and The Ground Zero Parking Lot will be assigned for parking for all who need to do business at the New Commercial Center.
 The Market Department generates a yearly income of approximately $996,000.00, inclusive of Public Utilities, Peddler’s Fees, and Trade License Fees.
 The renovations process of the Commercial Center will result in a decrease of that figure to approximately 65%.
-Councilor Kevin Singh is responsible for the Market Department and its affairs.
+Councilor Aisha Gentle is responsible for the Market Department and its affairs.